 Eva Jiayu Wang is a Senior Project Development Analyst at SunPower.
-She graduated with a Masters of Environment Management at the Yale School of Forestry & Environmental Studies focusing on clean energy international development and corporate sustainability.
-She is currently working as a research assistant for the Yale Center for Business and the Environment on global energy development challenges.
+She graduated with a Masters of Environment Management from the Yale School of Forestry & Environmental Studies in 2017, where she focused on clean energy international development and corporate sustainability.
+While at Yale, she worked as a research assistant for the Yale Center for Business and the Environment on global energy development challenges.
 After graduating from Yale in 2017, she took a gap year to travel.

 Eva graduated from Tongji University, and holds both a BS and a MS Degree in Civil Engineering.
 During her studies, she served as a visiting scholar in the Architecture School of Carnegie Mellon University.